vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 - [Configure Debug Mode](#debug)
 - [Configure CPU and Memory Allocations](#cpumem)

 To see the current configuration of a VCH before you configure it, and to check the new configuration,  run `vic-machine inspect config` before and after you run `vic-machine configure`.
 For information about running `vic-machine inspect config`, see [Obtain VCH Configuration Information](inspect_vch_config.md).

-**IMPORTANT**: If volume stores exist on a VCH, you must always specify the `vic-machine configure --volume-store` option.
-For more information, see [Add Volume Stores](#volumes) below.
+**IMPORTANT**: Running `vic-machine inspect config` before you run `vic-machine configure` is especially important if you are adding registry certificates, volume stores, DNS servers, or container networks to a VCH that already includes one or more of those elements.
+When you add registry certificates, volume stores, DNS servers, or container networks to a VCH, you must specify the existing configuration as well as any new configurations in separate instances of the appropriate `vic-machine inspect config` option.

 ## Update vCenter Server Credentials <a id="vccreds"></a>